 Emergencies happen every day.
-It might be a cut finger, a house fire, or a winter storm.
-Most of the time, the emergency response is predictable and well planned - a bandage or a trip to the doctor, a community fire department response, or the county snowplows working throughout the night.
-One thing about emergencies, though – we never know exactly what will happen or when.
+It might be a wildfire or a winter storm.
+But we never know exactly what will happen or when.
 If we did, they wouldn’t be called emergencies.

-Private citizens play a big part in all of these areas.
-First, practice all the things you learned in kindergarten.
+Citizens play a big part in personal preparedness and resiliency.
+First, practice the things you learned in kindergarten.
 Make sure you home’s fire alarms and other safety detectors are working.
 Store extra food and supplies to stay at home for three days in the event of bad weather or illness.
-Hold family evacuation drills, knowing where you will meet and who to call to coordinate news.
+Hold family evacuation drills, knowing where you will meet and who to call to coordinate family updates.

-Second, we all help our neighbors in times of crisis.
+Then, we can all help our neighbors in times of crisis.
 Consider getting trained to assist in bigger ways.
-Join your local fire department or medical first responder team.
-Sign up for your Community Emergency Response Team or Minnesota Responds medical reserve corps.
-Find out more about each of these options under “Resources and Links” or contact our office.
+Join your local fire department or medical team.
+Sign up for our Community Emergency Response Team.
+Find out more about each of these options under “Volunteer Opportunities” or contact our office.

 Emergency Management Director